fdasilva59/Datascience-Sandbox-Installation/README.md

 ```

 Also prior to installing the Nvidia drivers, the Linux kernel sources (generic) corresponding to the used kernel needs to be installed.

-Then, I met compilation issues in Tensorflow when compiling with the cuda option.
-I found some tips on the issue here : https://github.com/tensorflow/tensorflow/issues/3431#issuecomment-234131699
-So I used awk to patch one Tensorflow source file in order to add the line `cxx_builtin_include_directory: "/usr/local/cuda-8.0/include" ` in the file `tensorflow/third_party/gpus/crosstool/CROSSTOOL`

-Note that it did not worked if I used the */usr/local/cuda* unix link that points to the actual directory */usr/local/cuda-8.0*

 If you go for a manual installation, here is what the script is executing :